vedantchimmad/AWS_Tutorial/AWS_KMS/README.md

 * Combined with Aurora Global Tables, the client-side encrypted data is replicated to other regions
 * If we use a multi-region key, replicated in the same region as the Global Aurora DB, then clients in these regions can use low-latency API calls to KMS in their region to decrypt the data client-side
 * Using client-side encryption we can protect specific fields and guarantee only decryption if the client has access to an API key, we can protect specific fields even from database admins
+### S3 Replication Encryption Considerations
+* Unencrypted objects and objects encrypted with SSE-S3 are replicated by default
+* Objects encrypted with SSE-C (customer provided key) can be replicated
+* For objects encrypted with SSE-KMS, you need to enable the option
+  * Specify which KMS Key to encrypt the objects within the target bucket
+  * Adapt the KMS Key Policy for the target key
+  * An IAM Role with kms:Decrypt for the source KMS Key and kms:Encrypt for the target KMS Key
+  * You might get KMS throttling errors, in which case you can ask for a Service Quotas increase
+* You can use multi-region AWS KMS Keys, but they are currently treated as independent keys by Amazon S3 (the object will still be decrypted and then encrypted)